jaysoo/jaysoo.ca/_posts/2014-03-20-i18n-with-es2015-template-literals.markdown

 ---
 created_at: 2014-03-20 23:00Z
 layout: post
-title: i18n with tagged template strings in ECMAScript 6
+title: i18n with tagged template literals in ECMAScript 2015
+redirect_from:
+  - /2014/03/20/i18n-with-es6-template-strings
 tags: [javascript, es6, i18n]
 ---

-One of the new features coming to ECMAScript 6 (ES6), the next version of JavaScript standards, is the **template string**.
-The simplest use cases for template strings are creating multiline strings, and doing string interpolation.
+One of the new features of ECMAScript 2015 are [**template literals**](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Template_literals).
+The simplest use cases for template literals are creating multiline strings, and doing string interpolation.

 Multiline string:
 {% highlight javascript %}